Chorus/DynamicsDocs/docs/AdminSetup/Location.md

 ## Create a Location

 A new Location record can be created from a few places.
-1. Clinical Area - When on a [Patient](Patients/Overview.md) Contact record, the Profile Info tab has a section called 'Patient Addresses'.
+1. Clinical Area - When on a [Patient](Patients/Overview.md) Contact record, the Profile Info tab has a section called 'Patient Addresses.'
 Clicking on the 3 dots on the Patient Addresses subgrid, displays a few options.
 Upon clicking 'New Location', the Location main form opens, and a new address can be added to the patient’s profile.
 2. Setup Area - The setup area has a group called 'Services Setup' with Locations listed.
 Upon clicking 'New Locations' in the main view, the Location main form opens.

 The **Address Information** section contains the basic information to differentiate locations.
 This section has the following fields.